second-state/interest-earner-smart-contract/README.md

 - Deploy the contract by passing in the official ERC20 token's contract address as the one-and-only constructor parameter.

-- Call the `setTimestamp` function (as the contract owner) by passing in a value (in seconds) for which you want the timelock period to be.
-The value which you pass in, will be added to the block.timestamp as at the time you called the setTimestamp function.
-For example, if you passed in 3600, then the timelock period would be 1 hour from now.
+- Call the `setTimePeriod` function (as the contract owner) by passing in a value (in seconds) for which you want the timelock period to be.
+The value which you pass in, will be the value (in seconds) for which every round, for every different user, who interacts with this contract will experience.

+Background: For example, if this `setTimePeriod` value is set to 3600 seconds, then every user who stakes tokens will undergo a one hour interest earning round from the time of their first staked token.
+Once a user has unstaked (and collected their interest), they are free to kick off another round by staking tokens again; the next round will kick off as at the timestamp when the user calls the contract to stake their tokens again.

+- Call the `setPercentage` function.
+Passing in a value which conforms to the following base point system (bps) -- 10000 wei is equivalent to 100%
+	-- 1000 wei is equivalent to 10%
+	-- 100 wei is equivalent to 1%
+	-- 10 wei is equivalent to 0.1%
+	-- 1 wei is equivalent to 0.01%

+	Whereby a traditional floating point percentage like 8.54% would simply be 854 percentage basis points (or in terms of the ethereum uint256 variable, 854 wei).
+This percentage can only be set once and will remain the interest earning percentage for the live of the contract.

 ## Test the contract (approval)